Tudmotu/gnome-shell-extension-clipboard-indicator/README.rst

 Known issue
 ----------------
-Enable png images may not work without this patch: https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/1812 you need to wait mutter merge ir or apply, compile and install by yourself.
+Enable png images may not work without this patch: https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/1812 you need to wait mutter merge ir or apply, compile and install by yourself. - YOU CAN ENABLE OR DISABLE PNG IMAGES ON SETTINGS MENU.

 Contributing
 ----------------